Working papers

 Hate in the Tropics: Bolsonaro’s Triumph and the Surge of Online Hate Speech in Brazil

 with D. Marino Fages.
+Draft in progress.

 Silence in social networks

-Status: draft in progress.
+Draft in progress.

 In short: How do social interactions affect what we publicly say and what we do not?
 I study a model of social norms, assuming interactions are structured through a network.
 Individuals choose whether to conform to a social norm – have a speech – or not – stay silent.
 Social norms may be controversial, and their compliance is observable.
 Then, individuals may remain silent (i) if no norm aligns with their preferences or (ii) if they do not want to conform to a social norm different from their friends, i.e., by social pressure.
 I investigate how the network structure and distribution of preferences regarding social norms affect the equilibrium outcome and under which circumstances the social pressure mechanism arises.